googleapis/google-api-python-client/docs/README.md

 ## Features

 - Call Google APIs simply
-- Use the library with Google App Engine
-- Handle Auath with fewer lines of code
+- Handle Auth with fewer lines of code
 - Use standard tooling for installation

 ## Documentation